Splash, Suntan And Snorkel Key Largo At Upper Keys Beaches

 Settler's Park and Beach is a small park that has a playground to help keep the children occupied.

 The park is named in honor of the settlers who originally named the area Island Home after their schooner.
-Perhaps in keeping with the beauty of the area, or just to give the name a more romantic tone, they later translated it into Spanish - Isla Morada - the literal translation which is "Purple Island".
+Perhaps in keeping with the beauty of the area, or just to give the name a more romantic tone, they later translated it into Spanish - Isla Morada - the literal translation being "Purple Island".

 Founder's Park and Beach